Channel Tagging System

 ## Channel Profiles

-Each channel type has a profile defining its constraints:
+Each channel type has a profile that defines its constraints.

 ### Voice Channels